Showing posts with label cognitive psychology. Show all posts

 In other studies, the scientists found highly competent people underestimating their knowledge, abilities, and competencies.

-But there have been criticisms.
+But there have been criticisms of the Dunning-Kruger (DK) effect.

 As with most findings in science, there have been challenges to the conclusions drawn by Dunning and Kruger.
 For example, in 2022 Magnus and Peresetsky noted that metacognitive psychological explanations may not be needed.
 They refer to the statistical phenomenon of regression to the mean (described by Francis Galton in 1886).
 In addition, the authors point out the role of boundary values.
-That is, if you score 97% on a test, you are close to 100% so the only prediction for future performance is likely at bit lower.
+That is, if you score 97% on a test, you are close to 100% so the only prediction for future performance is likely a bit lower.
 Similarly, those who score near zero percent may be likely to predict at least some improvement in the future.

 Magnus and Presetsky (2022) conducted a study.
 Following is their conclusion.